Snuffules/terraform-gke-serverless-image-analysis/README.md

 - This is suggested to use when you use docker build: `<https://github.com/docker/buildx#manual-download>`

 ### Remote State Configuration
-Uncomment `backend.tf` and apply the Terraform configuration again.  `remote_state.tf` is creating remote cloud storage for tfsate with versioning and encryption.
+Uncomment `backend.tf` and apply the Terraform configuration again.  `remote_state.tf` is creating remote cloud storage for tfstate with versioning and encryption.

 ### Required APIs
 Enable the following APIs for the project: